LemurPwned/lemurpwned.github.io/manifold.md

 as annotations.
 There is some logical structure to the clustering - similar shaped are grouped together and the transistions between them also are logically presented.
 ![](images/m1.png)

+---
+title: How to bias a coin?
+date: 2022-08-09
+layout: post
+categories: [science]
+---

+A coin is a peculiar sight in my wallet -- I haven't seen one of these in a while, carrying all those digital, plastic cards.
+But, it comes in handy ever so often, and I'm sure it's a great way to get some extra cash.
+Placing a bet on known outcome of a coin toss, it's a conman's game.
+How to bias is an art in itself -- can't be to obvious, you gotta show a little effort, work it.